jmrphy/media_civil_war/media_civil_war.md

 likelihood of civil war onset [@Camber:2013ul].
-Yet, as Figure 1 illustrates, at the global level the exponential increase in mass media beginning in the 1950s coincides with a similarly dramatic increase in civil wars at the global level.[^2] While the global patterns are not necessarily inconsistent with the finding of a negative relationship between mass media and civil war within countries, the discrepancy nonetheless points to a remaining puzzle about the scholarly state-of-the-art on the relationship between mass media and civil war.
+Yet, as Figure 1 illustrates, at the global level the exponential increase in mass media beginning in the 1950s coincides with a similarly dramatic increase in civil wars at the global level.[^2] If mass media decrease the probability of civil war, then why did the proliferation of mass media since the 1950s not prevent the surge in civil war prevalence beginning in the 1960s?
-If mass media decrease the probability of civil war, this contributes very little to understanding the troublingly high prevalence of civil war around the world in recent decades.

 ![Mass Media Density and Civil Wars Globally, 1816-1999](media_civil_war_files/figure-markdown/globalplot.pdf)